awsdocs/incident-manager-user-guide/doc_source/incident-lifecycle.md

 + Changes to runbooks\.
 Your team can dive deep into steps needed for resolution and the steps that you can automate\.
 + Changes to alerting\.
 After an incident, your team might have noticed critical points in the metrics you can use to alert the team sooner about an incident\.

 Incident Manager facilitates these potential improvements by using a set of post incident analysis questions and action items alongside the incident timeline\.
-To learn more about improvement through analysis, see [Post\-incident analysis](analysis.md)\.
+To learn more about improvement through analysis, see [Performing a post\-incident analysis in Incident Manager](analysis.md)\.